Families are guaranteed to create memories that last longer than the gorgeous evening sunsets at this beachfront resort.

 Between the pools, the warm-climate penguins, and the sounds and sights of the ocean, there’s never a dull moment at the Hyatt Regency Maui Resort & Spa.
 Set on the southern end of Ka’anapali Beach, the Hyatt Regency is a real kid-pleaser that feels like a relaxed summer camp for families.
 Keep in mind, though, that the beach area offers limited use for younger children as the strong surf and coral-lined ocean waters are dangerous for little ones and less-experienced swimmers.

-As impressive as we found the pool areas and the assortment of animals on the hotel’s 40 acres to be, the breathtaking sunset views and the sound of the crashing waves were the most satisfying, providing the ocean getaway fix that we were craving.
+As impressive as my family and I found the pool areas and the assortment of animals on the hotel’s 40 acres to be, the breathtaking sunset views and the sound of the crashing waves were the most satisfying, providing the ocean getaway fix that we were craving.

 KidTripster Tip: Ask the hotel if any part of the resort is closed or under renovation when you make your reservation.